Tourism and Travel Advisers plan and organise travel and accommodation for clients, and provide travel and accommodation information to tourists.

 This is the average age of all workers in this job.
 See the Prospects page for the full age profile.

-The number of Tourism and Travel Advisers grew moderately over the past 5 years and is expected to grow moderately over the next 5 years:from 22,500 in 2017 to 24,100 by 2022.There are likely to be around 12,000 job openings over this time from workers leaving and new jobs being created.
+The number of Tourism and Travel Advisers is about the same as 5 years ago and is expected to grow over the next 5 years: from 23,800 in 2018 to 25,000 by 2023.Job openings can come from new jobs being created, but most come from turnover (workers leaving).There are likely to be around 12,000 job openings over 5 years (that's about 2,400 a year).

 No data is available for the selected graph for this Occupation.